lulzzz/piraeus-2/ReadME.md

 ![Architecture](/docs/arch.jpg)
 [Deployment Details](/docs/deploydetail.md)
 ## Getting Started
+See [here](/docs/deploy.md) for more details on deploying Piraues.

+**Quick Start**
  1. Clone the source
+ 2. Run the "build.cmd" from a command prompt in the "src" folder.
- 2. Ensure the [prereqs](/docs/prereqs.md) are installed.
+ 3. Ensure the [prereqs](/docs/prereqs.md) are installed.
- 3. Deploy Piraeus to Azure AKS
+ 4. Deploy Piraeus to Azure AKS
- 4. Configure Piraeus
+ 5. Configure Piraeus
- 5. Run a sample client
+ 6. Run a sample client

- ### Deploy Piraeus Demo
+ ### Deploying Piraeus Quick Start

  1. Open a command prompt and navigate to the /kubernetes folder
  2. Type *pwsh* to get a powershell v6 command prompt
  3. Type . ./NewPiraeusDeploy.ps1
- 4. Execute the following command New-PiraeusDemo with the following parameters
+ 4. Execute the following command New-PiraeusDeploy with the following parameters
  -  *-SubscriptionName*  Name of Azure subscription to do the deployment.
  -  *-ResourceGroupName*  Name of the Resoure Group for the deployment.
  -  *-Email* Your email address, which is necessary for the Let's Encrypt certificates (limited 50 dns names per email address per week)